imageshoporg/Sanity/README.md

-# Sanity Asset Source Plugin: ImageShop
+# Sanity Asset Source Plugin: Imageshop

 Imageshop is a complete Digital Asset Management system (DAM system) for organizing and sharing images, videos and documents.
 This plugin integrates Imageshop image picker neatly into Sanity, so that you can access all your company's images inside Sanity CMS with only one click.
 You can also upload photos to Imageshop without leaving Sanity.